Information for Prospective Student-Athletes

 - Coaches: Counselors keep them informed of student-athletes' academic performance.
 Coaches play an important role in supporting Academic Services' pursuit to maintain a scholarly culture on each athletic team at Notre Dame.

-During the first semester of Freshman Year, all scholarship student-athletes will participate in a mandatory academic Transition Program.
+During their first semester on campus, all scholarship student-athletes will participate in a mandatory academic Transition Program.
 The central goal of this program is to help ensure that each student-athlete has a successful start to their collegiate career.
 By focusing on the importance of a consistent approach, ASSA hopes this experience will reinforce a set of habits (punctuality, organization, good time management and the capacity to focus) that will help each participant successfully balance the demands inherent to being a student-athlete at Notre Dame.
 While the environment is closely supervised by ASSA Academic Counselors, the outcome is designed to cultivate growth and ultimately, academic independence.